 If government laws or regulations change - or court decisions alter - the requirements in a way that impacts this Policy, this Policy will be construed to comply with the most recent government regulations or holdings.

-This Policy does not create legally enforceable protections beyond the protection of the background state and federal laws that frame such policies and codes, generally.
+This Policy does not create legally enforceable protections beyond the protection of the background state and federal laws that generally frame such policies and codes.

-This Policy is effective August 1, 2024.
+This Policy is effective January 28, 2025.

 APPENDIX A: DEFINITIONS

 DEFINITIONS